 How to be Respectful of the Culture in South East Asia

-Don’t worry too much about making mistakes but try your best to follow the cultural customs of the country you are visiting!
-When in doubt, observe how others act and dress and try your best to follow suit.
-Putting in an effort to learn the cultural customs of a new region will help you even If you end up making a few mistakes!
-Here are some tips you should try to follow when travelling in South East Asia!
+When travelling around a foreign country don’t worry too much about making mistakes, but you can still try your best to follow the cultural customs of the place you are visiting!
+When in doubt, observe how others act and try your best to follow suit.
+Putting in an effort to learn the cultural customs of a new region will help you... even if you end up making a few mistakes!
+Here are a few tips of our top tips to help you travel respectfully in South East Asia.

 Bowing with hands together is a common greeting.
-In Laos this is called “nop” and Cambodia “sompiah.”
+In Laos this is called “nop”, Thailand a "wai" and Cambodia a “sompiah.”
 Men can join hands and bow, while women nod and bow.
 However, westerners are most often greeted with a simple handshake, but you should generally try to avoid shaking hands with someone of a higher rank.
+Try looking up a few youtube videos if you want to practice.
 If you are invited into someone’s home, also make sure you take your shoes off!

 Temple & Mosque Etiquette

-Generally, you should make sure to cover cleavage, shoulders, belly, and thighs. (shorts and a tank top can be seen as offensive).
+Generally, at sacred sites, you should make sure to cover cleavage, shoulders, belly, and thighs (shorts and a tank top can be seen as offensive).
 If you plan on visiting any temples, expect to be denied entry unless you’re covered from shoulders to knees.
 In mosques, women will also be expected to cover their hair.
 No matter where you are, try to be as respectful as possible when observing religious practices.
 This includes not using cameras and videos to record sacred ceremonies.
 When observing religious practices in public, you should avoid talking loudly and taking flash photos.
-When you see monks in temples, especially as a woman, do not touch or hand anything to a monk as it is forbidden.
-Also, look out for buddha statues in temples, always take a few steps away before turning your back and never turn your back to a buddha for a selfie!
+If you see monks in temples, especially as a woman, do not touch or hand anything to a monk as it is forbidden.
+Also, look out for Buddha statues in temples, always take a few steps away before turning your back and never turn your back to a Buddha for a selfie!

-You shouldn't run into any trouble if you do make a mistake with these traditions, however, it's always best to be respectful of local cultures and do your best to abide by the rules as a visitor.
+Overall, you shouldn't run into any trouble if you do make a mistake with these traditions, yet, it's always best to be respectful and do your best to abide by the rules as a visitor.